When you use meditation for intuition you will learn to hear your inner voice.

 How do you access your intuition?
 By using specific intuition meditation techniques.

-Intuition is a gut feeling that you experience like a physiological sensation (like a lightness in your chest, for instance).
+Intuition is a gut instinct that you experience like a physiological sensation (like a lightness in your chest, for instance).
+It is possible to develop the ability to listen to this inner guidance.

 There are many meditations for intuition that will make your “gut instinct” louder, more noticeable, more usable.